Drew Hancock

-Drew Hancock (born July 9, 1979) is an American screenwriter, director, and television writer.
-He is best known for writing and directing the 2025 science fiction horror film Companion and for co-creating the television series My Dead Ex.
+Drew Hancock (born July 9, 1979) is an American filmmaker and actor.
+He is best known for writing and directing the science fiction thriller film Companion (2025) and for co-creating the television series My Dead Ex (2018).

 Early life and education

 Hancock was born in Omaha, Nebraska, and graduated from Westside High School.
 In 1999, he worked at a movie theater and later moved to Los Angeles to pursue a career in the entertainment industry.

 Career

 Hancock began his career writing for television, with credits on series such as Blue Mountain State (2010–2011), Suburgatory (2011–2014), Mr. Pickles (2014–2019), and Supah Ninjas (2011).
 He also wrote the Nickelodeon television film Fred 3: Camp Fred (2012).

 In 2018, he co-created the romantic comedy television series My Dead Ex, which premiered at the South by Southwest (SXSW) Film Festival.

-Hancock made his feature film directorial debut with Companion (2025), a science fiction horror film produced by New Line Cinema and BoulderLight Pictures, starring Sophie Thatcher and Jack Quaid.
+Hancock made his feature film directorial debut with Companion (2025), a science fiction thriller film produced by New Line Cinema and BoulderLight Pictures, starring Sophie Thatcher and Jack Quaid.
 The film premiered to critical acclaim, holding a 93% approval rating on Rotten Tomatoes upon release.

-Hancock has also been attached to write a remake of the 1998 film The Faculty and to direct an adaptation of the viral horror story My Wife and I Bought a Ranch.
+Hancock has also been attached to write a remake of the 1998 science fiction horror film The Faculty and to direct an adaptation of the viral horror story My Wife and I Bought a Ranch for Amazon MGM Studios.
+The latter was retitled as Seasons and will be his next feature film.

 Hancock appeared as a guest on Joe Dante and Josh Olson’s podcast The Movies That Made Me (Season 9, Episode 4) on January 28, 2025, in which he discussed films that influenced him.